tencent cloud

 Rule-Based Audit

-Rule-based audit records the access to the database and the execution of SQL statements based on the customized audit rules.
+Rule-based auditing records access to the database and the execution of SQL statements based on custom audit rules.

-5.2.2 Upon completion of the rule template setting, proceed to the Audit Service Setup step.
+After the rule template is configured, go to the Audit Service Configuration step.

 Note:

-You may apply up to five rule templates, with the relationship between different rule templates being "or".
+You can apply up to five rule templates, and different rule templates are in an "OR" relationship.

-When the audit mode is set to Rule-Based Audit, you may select an existing rule template from the rule template or create a rule template.
-If an existing rule template from the rule template is chosen, you can directly proceed to the audit service settings.
-If there is no suitable rule templates in the rule template, you can refresh after creating a rule template, and then select the created one.
-For more information, please refer to create rule template.
+When the audit type is set to Rule-based Audit, you can select an existing rule template or create a new one from the rule templates.
+If you select an existing rule template, you can go directly to the audit service configuration.
+If no suitable rule exists in the rule templates, you can create a new rule template and refresh the list to select the newly created template.
+For detailed instructions, refer to Create Rule Template.

 Note:

-You may apply up to five rule templates, with the relationship between different rule templates being "or".
+You can apply up to five rule templates, and different rule templates are in an "OR" relationship.

 5.3